iamkahvi/iamkahvi.github.io/_posts/2017-12-12-Age of Ambition.md

 >The Department had a breadth of authority over the realm of ideas in China that Anne-Marie Brady, a scholar who studied it, compared to the “Vatican’s influence over the Catholic world.”

->[The Department] encompassed, by one estimate, a propaganda officer for every one hundred Chinese citizens.
+>**[The Department] encompassed, by one estimate, a propaganda officer for every one hundred Chinese citizens.**

->It was more important than ever, Party scholars pointed out, to “make their thinking conform with the dominant ideology, thereby standardizing people’s behavior.”
+>It was more important than ever, Party scholars pointed out, to “make their thinking conform with the dominant ideology, thereby standardizing people’s behaviour.”

 >Hu Shuli had a singular profile.
 She was an incurable muckraker, but had cultivated first-name familiarity with some of China’s most powerful Party leaders.